The impact of UV variability on the abundance of bright galaxies at $z \geq 9$: Method

 The model above describes a \textit{median} mapping from the dark matter halo mass to the observed galaxy UV luminosity.
 It allows us to calculate galaxy rest-frame UVLF based on the underlying halo mass function

 However, stochasticity in both halo assembly and galaxy formation processes can give rise to scatter with respect to the median $M_{\rm UV}-M_{\rm halo}$ relation.
 This manifests as the scatter in all scaling relations we introduced above.
-To model this stochasticity, we convolve the UV luminosity function with a Gaussian kernel of width $\sigma_{\rm UV}$ (in the unit of AB magnitude).
+To model this stochasticity, we convolve the UV luminosity function with a Gaussian kernel~\footnote{The choice of the convolution kernel here is motivated by the observed or theoretically-predicted distribution of halo accretion rates~\citep[e.g.][]{Fakhouri2010,Ren2019,Mirocha2021} and star formation rates of high-redshift galaxies~\citep[e.g.][]{Speagle2014,Popesso2023,Pallottini2023}, which contribute to the UV variability.
+The same kernel is adopted in many previous studies that include the variability effects~\citep[e.g.][]{Ren2018,Whitler2020}.} of width $\sigma_{\rm UV}$ (in unit of AB magnitude).
 Effectively, this assumes that the observed UV luminosity has a log-normal distribution with the \textit{median} value fixed.
 Note that this will increase the \textit{mean} UV luminosity by a factor of